Welcome to today's edition of the Rush 24-7 podcast.

 And what are the ramifications?

-If the Republicans were to become the majority party of the Senate again, Brian, in terms of Iraq policy, Supreme Court nominees, environmental policy, tax policy, very, very significant.
+They're enormous if the Republicans were to become the majority party of the Senate again, Brian, in terms of Iraq policy, Supreme Court nominees, environmental policy, tax policy.

 I mean, it didn't take but five seconds for the news to hit, and that's all anybody started talking about.